Bloomberg - Bloomberg Sustainable Finance Solutions

 What is the cost for your data offering?

 Access to Bloomberg ESG data, scores, research, news and analytical tools is included in the cost of the Bloomberg Terminal.
-Bloomberg’s ESG data is also available as an enterprise data feed, designed to be used off-Terminal by multiple applications and people within an organization, on a different fee structure.
+Bloomberg’s ESG data is also available as enterprise data sets via Data License, and can be accessed through Bloomberg’s ready-to-use data website, data.Bloomberg.com.
+These data sets can be accessed by multiple applications and people within an organization on a different fee structure than the Bloomberg Terminal.

 What are the key attributes that differentiates the data you offer?

-Holistic insights: Bloomberg’s holistic ESG data offering is comprised of readily comparable company reported data on 13,000+ firms; proprietary content datasets addressing ESG regulations, carbon emissions, supply chain, and more; gender-equality survey data from 559 companies making up Bloomberg’s Gender Equality Index (GEI); and third-party data.
-Through Bloomberg identifiers, this ESG data links to other company datasets and Bloomberg offers data management capabilities by streamlining the acquisition, mapping and distribution of instrument data from multiple sources linked to a single entity, giving clients a holistic view.
-Bloomberg’s proprietary ESG scores, and news and research arms also use this data to help inform client’s strategy decisions.
+Through Bloomberg identifiers, this ESG data links to other company datasets and Bloomberg offers data management capabilities by streamlining the acquisition, mapping, and distribution of instrument data from multiple sources linked to a single entity, giving clients a holistic view.
+Bloomberg’s proprietary ESG scores, news, and research arms also use this data to help inform client’s strategy decisions.
+Customers can readily access Bloomberg’s ESG data on the Bloomberg Terminal or across their enterprise via Data License.